geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And from the wood beneath, the frequent howl

-Of bears and wolves, that fierce with hunger prowl :
+Of bears and wolves, that fierce with hunger prowl:

 The struggling ray the moon at times bestow'd,